A Generative Framework for Low-Cost Result Validation of Machine Learning-as-a-Service Inference

 {\bf Attack Specific Defences} could be designed to defend against backdoor attacks in the training phase~\cite{NguRieVit22, ChaSteVal17, PerGupHua20, TraLiMad18} by identifying and eliminating the updates or samples that are out-of-distribution.
 Since adversarial sample attacks take place in inference phase, the defenses against adversarial samples can take several different approaches, such as training discriminators to capture the difference between the training data and adversarial samples~\cite{ZuoZen21,LeeLeeLee18,EniChriWus20} or relying on invariance in the feature map and activation caused due to adversarial behavior~\cite{LuIssFor17,PerMar18,MetGenFis17}.

-\sol aims to overcome the shortcomings of these solutions by deploying a validation system, which relies on a significantly smaller \stu model's posterior information to validate the prediction of \tea model. \sol aims to be highly parallelizable in deployment while being adaptable to already deployed MLaaS models. \sol also aims to make the defense attack methodology agnostic.
+\sol overcomes the shortcomings of these solutions by deploying a validation system, which relies on a significantly smaller \stu model's posterior information to validate the prediction of \tea model. \sol aims to be highly parallelizable in deployment while being adaptable to already deployed MLaaS models. \sol also aims to make the defense attack methodology agnostic.